 The Art of Creativity is a process developed to enhance your creativity through journaling, dreams, drawing, painting and meditation.
-In a relaxed and enriching environment, in two hour classes, over eight weeks, you will Laugh and enjoy yourself Learn or enhance artistic and creative skills Learn some traditional art techniques Connect with like-minded others Explore awareness of the self Enhance well-being skills Practice meditation skills * NDIS provider. * Suitable for beginners to intermediate art experience.
-When: Starts on the Tuesday […]
+In a relaxed and enriching environment, in a six hour class, over eight weeks, you will Laugh and enjoy yourself Learn or enhance artistic and creative skills Learn some traditional art techniques Connect with like-minded others Explore awareness of the self Enhance well-being skills Practice meditation skills When: Starts on the Sunday 11th October, 2020.
+Time: 11 am – 4pm Where: […]

 This image was made during the production of VAPPortland.